 Productivity Perceptions remain overall stable

 Despite increasing wages levels, German companies see an overall justified correlation with productivity and qualifications.
 The proportion of companies that consider salaries to be high, taking productivity and qualifications into account, has dropped by 6.9 p.p. to a share of 22%, while the remaining 78% of companies consider wage levels as reasonable or low compared to the productivity and qualifications level.
 Nevertheless, increasing labor costs remain a major concern, with 85.9% of the companies considering it as having a high or medium impact on business, closely followed by recruiting (85.3%) and retaining (78.1%) qualified staff.

 The full report will be available free of charge to all members of the German Chamber of Commerce in China.
-A short version of the survey can be downloaded here.
+Please use the "Member login" on this web page to view the full report.